exoplatform/exo-documentation/docs/Administration.rst

     |TA3|

-If the addon belongs to a space's applications list, these are the needed steps and which could be done by the space owner or any space manager:
+If the application was installed in a space, below are the required steps to be done by the space owner or any space manager:

 1-  Go to Space settings |TA4| then to Navigation tab